Grounding conservation and development in community rights

 Scope your project

-and provide a fixed-price proposal within one week.
+Describe your project and timeline.
+We scope within 48 hours and send a fixed-price proposal within one week.

 tyler@gtadv.org